horse-link/contracts.horse.link/README.md

 Starts a local hardhat node with the `localhost` network.

 ## Contracts
-Contracts are located in the `/contracts` folder.
+There are 5 main types of contracts along with supporting solidity libraries, which are located in the `/contracts` folder.

+1. Token `Token.sol`
+2. Vault `Vault.sol`
+3. Market `Market.sol` and `MarketCurved.sol`
+4. Oracle `MarketOracle.sol`
+5. Registry `Registry.sol`

 ### Token
+Horse Link issue 100m a standard ERC20 token HL / Horse Link for its members to be used in the future as a DAO goverance token, distribution of protocol fees and other member perks.

 ### Vaults
-The Vault contracts are ERC4626 contracts used to store the assets of the users.
+The Vault contracts are ERC4626 contracts used to manaage the underlying ERC20 assets of the LP Providers.
 They are used to store the assets of the users and to allow them to deposit and withdraw assets that get lent to the Market contracts for a fee.
 The users are minted a ERC20 share that represents their share of the underlying assets in the Vault.

 The following is a worked example on how the relationship between users deposits and their shares work.